top of page

 4. Water is crucial.
 While they naturally grow in arid locations, it is best to keep the soil consistently moist the first year and continue to water regularly for good flower production.
 If growing in a pot, watch for drying out.
 When the top inch is dry, time to water.

 5. Say No to fertilizer!
 Proteas are very effective at extracting nutrients from poor soil.
 Generally, fertilizing is not necessary for plants planted in the ground and phosphorus is especially not tolerated.
 Protea grow in soil that is very low in phosphorus and these plants have not developed a mechanism to stop intake of phosphorus.
 They take in too much if it’s readily available and can easily overdo it.
 Planting protea family plants in old vegetable or rose gardens is not recommended.
+After growing a protea family plant in a pot for an extended time, you may need to add nutrients back into the growing medium.
+We recommend top dressing with cotton seed meal and diluted solution of Super Thrive hormone.

 bottom of page